-Peak Hour - A one hour period representing the highest hourly volume of traffic on the adjacent street system during the morning (AM peak hour); during the afternoon or evening (PM peak hour); or representing the hour of highest volume of traffic entering or exiting a site (peak hour of generator).
+Peak Hour - A one hour period representing the highest hourly volume of traffic on the adjacent street system during the morning (a.m.
+AM peak hour); during the afternoon or evening (p.m.
+PM peak hour); or representing the hour of highest volume of traffic entering or exiting a site (peak hour of generator).

-Peak Hour Trips Generated (PHTG) -The number of vehicle trips generated by the proposed land use(s) in the development during the peak hour of adjacent street traffic (defined as one hour during the AM or PM peak hour, whichever is higher).
+Peak Hour Trips Generated - (PHTG) -The number of vehicle trips generated by the proposed land use(s) in the development, during the peak hour of adjacent street traffic (defined as one hour during the AM or PM peak hour, between 7-9 AM or 4-6 PM whichever is higher).